 Most often, parsnips are cut into thick slices and boiled.
 Often they are added to soups and stews and then removed, leaving behind their unique taste and starch used to thicken the dish.

 Roasted parsnips are a traditional Christmas dish in many places.
-They can be baked with a roast or lay the slices out on a baking dish with extra virgin olive oil and a sprinkle of kosher salt.
+They can be baked with a roast or slices laid out on a baking dish with extra virgin olive oil and a sprinkle of kosher salt.
 Put in an oven preheated to 400ºF for about 25 to 30 minutes or until fork tender.

 We all need to eat more of them.
 Finding new ways to cook them will keep them interesting and something to look forward to when dinner comes around.